ambermtse/cse15l-lab-reports/lab1.md

      ![Image](cd2.png)

      Working Directory: /home/lecture1\
-     doing cd with no arguments when the directory is not the home directory, it changes the directory to the home directory.
+     Doing cd with no arguments when the directory is not the home directory changes the directory to the home directory.
 I ran cd with no arguments in /home/lecture1, and the directory changed to the home directory, /home.\
      The output was not an error